 Teaming up with hunters and fishermen, he began exploring elk, venison, fowl and fish: “Sea pike is so beautiful, clean and versatile.
 Most people prefer small ones, but the big ones taste great and are easier to bone.
 You can eat them raw as sashimi or as ceviche with vinegar.”

 Tallberg has spread the gospel of wild food at Helsinki’s prestigious Carelia and Kämp restaurants and in his books: the bilingual Wild Herb Cookbook and Koivunmahlaa & Kaviaaria (Birch Sap and Caviar).
 He also supplied recipes for another book, Mäti (Roe).
-In spring 2013 he’s on Finland’s Top Chef TV show judging wild food dishes.
+In spring 2013 he was on Finland’s Top Chef TV show judging wild food dishes.

 Growing into a movement

 At Finnish markets, you can buy boletus mushrooms, which are popular with Italians, who import them or come to Finland on mushroom-picking trips.
 Meanwhile wild lingonberries and blueberries – which help prevent cardiovascular disease and yield other health benefits – have proven a hit with visitors from Japan and China.
 In summer and autumn, traditional Finnish markets sell a wealth of berries and mushrooms, with fish available all year round.

-Finnish wild foods have been boosted by high-profile events such as the Cook it Raw gathering of top chefs, held in Lapland in 2010, and by active support from Minister for Foreign Trade Alexander Stubb, who has taken Tallberg along to showcase wild food in countries all over the world.
+Finnish wild foods have been boosted by high-profile events such as the Cook it Raw gathering of top chefs, held in Lapland in 2010, and by active support from Alexander Stubb, who was Minister for Foreign Trade between 2011 to 2014 and took Tallberg along to showcase wild food in countries all over the world.

 “We hope [promotional efforts] will help advance the growing interest in Finnish wild food, sparked by our four distinct seasons that offer very special growing conditions,” says Sari Mattila, executive director of the Foundation for the Promotion of Finnish Food Culture.

-She’s part of the team behind chef Mika Palonen, with a Finnish wild food theme at the world chefs’ competition, the Bocuse d’Or in late January 2013 in France.
+She was part of the team behind chef Mika Palonen, who represented Finland with a Finnish wild food theme at the world chefs’ competition Bocuse d’Or in January 2013 in France.
 Palonen conjures up dishes featuring deep-fried lichen, lingonberries, juniper, boletus mushrooms – and some wild rose petals donated by Tallberg.